DanielcB123/jwks-server/ReadMe.md

 ```
 jwks-server/
-├── keys/
+├── keys_before_db                      (not in use anymore from project 1)
 │ ├── private_key.pem
 │ └── public_key.pem
 ├── vendor/
 ├── composer.json
 ├── composer.lock
+├── generate_keys.php                   (not in use anymore from project 1)
+├── generate_and_store_keys_old.php     (not in use anymore from project 1)
+├── setup_database.php
 └── server.php
 ```

+*** There are *_old.php files from project1 that I  did not want to delete ***

-## Generating RSA Keys
+## Generating RSA Keys And Storing In Database

-In our project directory, use our generate_keys.php to generate our .pem keys by using the command:
+In our project directory, use our setup_database.php to generate our database and the .pem keys by using the command:

-    php generate_keys.php
+    php setup_database.php

 ## Installing PHP Dependencies